Leadership Training Program

 How Does the Leadership Training Program Benefit the Community?

-Each year, youth collectively provide over 4,000 hours of community service, reaching over 1,500 people.
-Service projects include: reading stories to kindergarten children; helping restore homes for seniors; helping feed the homeless; and, speaking to middle school students about the dangers of drugs, gangs, violence, and crime.
-Over 90% of these students report that because of what they heard they are less likely to become involved in gangs, break the law or use drugs.
+Each year, youth provide over 4,000 hours of community service, reaching over 1,500 people.
+With community service projects like: reading stories to kindergarten children; helping restore homes for seniors; helping feed the homeless; and, speaking to middle school students about the dangers of drugs, gangs, violence, and crime.
+Over 90% of these students report that because of what they heard they are less likely to break the law.

 “It was only by doing community service, that I realized there really is a good person inside.” – FLY Youth